 Reduction of Work

 Avoidance of Trouble

 Let us take a situation where an autistic child demands that the mother buys a hamburger for him during lunch hour.
-As a result, the mother queued 20 minutes specially for the child.
+As a result, the mother queued 20 minutes especially for the child.
 However, when the child receives the hamburger, his mother received no appreciation or gratitude.
-[Of course, she could train or force him to say “thank you“, but it would not have make any difference.]
-In fact, he even grumbled that due to the wait, he was very hungry.
+[Of course, she could train or force him to say “thank you“, but it would not have made any difference.]
+He even grumbled that due to the wait, he was very hungry.
 Later, the child demands ice cream, and this time the mother refuses.
 The child throws a tantrum and complains about his mother.

-I posit that in order for the people to appreciate gifts, the following conditions must occur:
+I posit that for people to appreciate gifts, the following conditions must occur: